 Continuing down this trail, you will approach Nancy's Thumb, a large pinnacle with an obvious crack on the north side.
 Follow a trail off to the right from Nancy's Thumb.
 It will lead through some dense brush and out onto a large, open slab.
 Swim Fin is the rock to your left.
 There are climbs on both the front and back sides.
 Allow seven minutes for the approach.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Swim Fin:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Swim Fin:

 Featured Route For Swim Fin